quantumjim/Quantum-information-course-Basel/README.md

 ## Exam

 The final exam is planned for the week of 25th May.
+Most likely at 14:00 on 27th May.
+Let me know of any sheduling conflicts.